tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 There are many reasons why you may see different numbers on Facebook and Branch.
 Please note that we have one system for tracking impressions and clicks (via the Facebook Insights API) and a different system for tracking installs, reinstalls, opens and conversion events (via a private Facebook API).
 When trying to figure out differences, it's best to pick one event at a time (e.g. clicks or installs) and focus on causes of discrepancies there.

-The first two sections below covers discrepancies for app events, including installs, reinstalls, opens and conversion events.
+The first two sections below covers common causes of discrepancies: attribution windows and timezones.
+The following sections then provide more steps on diagnosing and troubleshooting specific problems.

-The third section covers discrepancies for impressions and clicks.

 #### Attribution Windows